mattermost/docs/source/channels/navigate-between-channels.rst

 Return to recently viewed channels
 -----------------------------------

-Use the **History** arrows at the top of the sidebar to move back and forth through your channel history.
+Using a web browser or the desktop app, use the **History** arrows at the top of the sidebar to move back and forth through your channel history.

 - Select the left arrow to go back one page.
 - Select the right arrow to go forward one page.